-Missing British girl Madeleine McCann’s parents said Wednesday they were more hopeful of finding her than any time since she vanished in Portugal five years ago.
+The parents of missing British girl Madeleine McCann said Wednesday they were more hopeful of finding her than at any time since she vanished in Portugal five years ago.

-Kate and Gerry McCann said they hoped Portuguese authorities will re-open the investigation into their daughter’s disappearance after “new information” came to light in a British police review of the evidence.
+Kate and Gerry McCann said they hoped Portuguese authorities would re-open the investigation into their daughter’s disappearance after “new information” came to light in a British police review of the evidence.

-“We’re probably more hopeful now than at any point in the last five years,” Madeleine’s father Gerry told reporters in London a day before the fifth anniversary of Madeleine’s disappearance from the Praia de Luz resort.
+“We’re probably more hopeful now than at any point in the last five years,” Madeleine’s father Gerry told reporters in London a day before the fifth anniversary of the girl’s disappearance from the Praia de Luz resort.

 Madeleine went missing on May 3, 2007, just short of her fourth birthday, from a resort apartment during a family holiday as her parents and friends ate tapas in a nearby restaurant, in a case that drew intense media attention.

-But after Scotland Yard’s statement, Portuguese police said they had no evidence that would cause the judiciary to declare a reopening of the investigation, although detectives would continue to “re-examine elements of the inquiry”.
+But after Scotland Yard’s statement, Portuguese police said they had no evidence to cause the judiciary to declare a reopening of the investigation, although detectives would continue to “re-examine elements of the inquiry”.